codeBelt/generate-template-files/README.md

 #### `IConfigItem`

--   `option` - The name of the option to choose when asked.
+-   `optionName` - The name of the option to choose when asked.
 -   `defaultCase` - The default [Case Converters](#case-converters) to use with the [Replacer Slots](#replacer-slots) in the template files.
 Default is `(noCase)`.
 -   `entry.folderPath` - Path to a folder of files or a single template file.
 -   `stringReplacers` - An array of [Replacer Slots](#replacer-slots) used to replace content in the designated `entry.folderPath`.